Hamidalavi/Javascript-tips/6-async.md

 Now we turn our attention to expressing async flow control in a sequential, synchronous-looking fashion.
 The **magic** that makes it possible is **ES6** generators.

-We explained an expectation that JS developers almost universally rely on in their code: once a function starts executing, it runs until it completes, and no other code can interrupt and run in between.
+We explained an expectation that **JavaScript** developers almost universally rely on in their code: once a function starts executing, it runs until it completes, and no other code can interrupt and run in between.

 As bizarre as it may seem, **ES6** introduces a new type of function that does not behave with the run-to-completion behavior.
 This new type of function is called a **generator**.